 This exact number is calculated using a complicated formula that takes into consideration several factors such as your age, residency, relationship with the deceased, etc. That is why our advice is to contact us and explain your specific situation so we can give you an exact number

-You can do it by sending us an email at [email protected] and we will get back to you in a couple of hours.
+You can do it by sending us an email at [email protected] and we will get back to you as soon as possible.

 As a good rule of thumb, the closest to the deceased, the less you will end up paying.
 And that holds both in regards to the exact percentage to be paid, and the allowances you will be able to enjoy.